-Winners of a “Digital 2000” contest were each given 50 million lira ($25,000), a digital camera, a crew and actors to shoot their short films.
-The results, released as an anthology of six stories are competent but underwhelming.
+Winners of a “Digital 2000” contest were each given 50 million lira ($25,000), a digital camera, a professional crew and actors to shoot their proposed short films, which taken together form “the first Italian movie totally shot in digital.”
+The results, released as an anthology of six stories unrelated in theme, tone or genre, are competent but underwhelming.
 Cable play may be in the cards for certain individual shorts, though it’s unlikely for compilation as a whole.

 Horror entry “Spacious, Bright, Close to Subway” is set in an empty apartment that’s up for sale.
 Apartment was once the site of a gruesome murder, according to the rumor spread by a middle-aged man to dissuade a woman from buying the home he covets.
 Once she leaves, however, the tale takes on a life of its own in the man’s mind, now starring the woman who stalks him with an ax through the desolate rooms and elongated and distorted hallways.

 In the romantic comedy “Blind Date,” a neophyte burglar sent to case a supposedly empty house, encounters a young woman expecting a blind date.
 The two exchange nervous, cross-purposed misunderstandings through a haze of burgeoning sexual attraction that soon has them tearing off each other’s clothes.

 “The Guest,” a moody tone poem of loneliness and regret, clocks in as the longest, most enigmatic segment: A man entrusts his wife to a paying “guest,” her prostitution apparently their only means of survival .
 What’s going on upstairs, which remains unseen, psychologically overlays the ordinary summer night’s sights and sounds of the outdoor cafe where the husband waits.